 Direct brain delivery of a gene therapy vector can result in immune responses and scale-up issues, which is why it is important to assess these factors when designing any protocol for this form of gene therapy.
 Approaches to improving the distribution of brain delivery include the investigation of novel injection sites and the delivery of vector into the ventricular spaces within the brain to take advantage of diffusion by the cerebrospinal fluid.

 Substrate Reduction Therapies (SRT)

 These aim to reduce substrate by blocking its production.
-However, there are problems with long-term toxicity of drugs and the ability of the drug to cross the blood brain barrier is crucial to its action in LSDs.
+However, there are problems with the long-term toxicity of drugs and the ability of the drug to cross the blood-brain barrier is crucial to its action in LSDs.
 Recent work has shown that the broad spectrum protein tyrosine kinase inhibitor genistein aglycone hinders synthesis of glycosaminoglycans (GAGs) in cultures of fibroblasts from MPS patients (MPSI, II, IIIA, IIIB and IIIC) (Piotrowska, E., J. et al.,, Genistein-mediated inhibition of glycosaminoglycan synthesis as a basis for gene expression-targeted isoflavone therapy for mucopolysaccharidoses Eur J Hum Genet, 2006.
 14(7): p.
 846-52) and normalizes cells.

 HANDS Pre-Clinical Research

 Primary Investigator: Alessandro Fraldi Telethon Institute of Genetics and Medicine (TIGEM)

 A research line in Fraldi’s lab is aimed to design and test new low-invasive therapeutic approaches to treat neuropathology in lysosomal storage diseases (LSDs).